Skip to main content

 Ambient lighting

-Ambient lighting are the most commonly used lighting in our homes.
-However, it does not serve the purpose of highlighting or showcasing an area of the home.
-Nor does it functions particularly well when working closely on activities like reading.
+It’s the most basic of the three types.
+The most common ambient lights are ceiling fixtures, track lights, or recessed lights.
+Ambient lighting is the most commonly used lighting in our homes.
+However, it does not serve the purpose of highlighting or showcasing an area of the home, nor does it function particularly well when working closely on activities like reading.

 Accent lighting